Education Counts

 Secondly, the paper estimates the reach of adult literacy and numeracy programmes by skills levels in the adult population.
 This will help us assess the effects we might expect these programme to have on the overall skills distribution of the population.

-Author(s): David Earle, Tertiary Sector Performance Analysis, Ministry of Education.
+Author(s): Dee Earle, Tertiary Sector Performance Analysis, Ministry of Education.

 Date Published: May 2015